dprakash2101/GeminiSharp/docs/retry-configuration.md

 ## Conclusion

 The `RetryConfig` in the GeminiSharp SDK is a robust feature designed to make your applications more resilient to transient network and API issues.
 By understanding and customizing its parameters, you can ensure your integrations with the Gemini API are both reliable and performant.

-For more details on specific client methods, refer to the documentation for `GeminiClient` and its specialized clients (`TextClient`, `ImageClient`, etc.).